 Then within walking distance is Hallgrímskirkja, a Lutheran parish church that is designed with inspiration from Thor’s hammer!
 If you look at the building you’ll be able to see how the hammer’s handle is standing up, connecting the architecture to Iceland’s Norse mythology.
 Another landmark connecting Icelandic history is the Sun Voyager, located on Reykjavík’s waterfront.
 As an art piece, it’s also connects Icelandic culture from the past to the future, as it faces out into the water and mountains in the distance.
 As you walk down the waterfront, the Harpa Concert Hall and Conference Centre is a glass honeycomb building that has become a poetic setting for Reykjavík’s cultural scene.
 Architecture lovers like us would find the building mesmerizing throughout the day, as the honeycomb design reflects different shimmers of light depending on the sun’s ray.

 As Iceland’s biggest city, you’ll come to realize really quickly just how safe it is as well.
 You can walk around easily without worry, and everything feels within reach without having to take any sort of transit (if you want to see the various corners of the city that is).
-Reykjavík also marks the beginning of your trip - either self-drive or tours to places like the frozen surface of the Solheimajokull glacier.
-Whichever path you go from here, you can't go wrong with starting yoru adventures!
+Whichever path you go from here, you can't go wrong with starting your adventures!

 Where to Stay in Reykjavik: